 - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Buddy Program encourages positive relationships between students in different year levels. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Buddy Program encourages positive relationships between students in different year levels. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.